Table of Contents

 2. Develop more effective leaders and managers

-• Actively support employee development (11X more likely to trust their manager)
+- Actively support employee development (11X more likely to trust their manager)

-• Provide regular feedback (9X more likely to trust their manager)
+- Provide regular feedback (9X more likely to trust their manager)

-• Deliver ongoing and effective coaching (employee)
+- Deliver ongoing and effective coaching (employee)

 Assessing all leaders' leadership skill levels and gaps continuously enables targeted and personalized improvement plans, evaluation of readiness to move into other or higher-level roles, and suitability for future promotions.
 Critical leadership skills such as strategic thinking and action, managing change, influencing others, cultivating networks and partnerships, coaching and engaging employees, and conflict resolution are difference-makers in the most successful leaders.
-Sadly, only 22% of HR organizations currently assess and consider key skills such as those as leadership development priorities.
+Sadly, only 22% of HR organizations currently assess and consider key skills such as leadership development as priorities.

 3. Improve leadership development programming

 Some program design considerations stem from research into best practices that address their daily challenges.
 DDI argues that a comprehensive program should address two primary “critical leadership” experiences: transformative and " micro.”
 Transformative experiences are associated with significant, new, or unique challenges, such as taking on a new role or designing and executing a new strategy.
-In contrast, micro experiences are shorter but equally intense and impactful, such as a corrective performance or career options discussion with a subordinate.
+In contrast, micro experiences are shorter but equally intense and impactful, such as a corrective performance or a discussion of career options with a subordinate.
 Each requires a combination of education, practice, and experience to learn and become adept at.

 Using the concept of integrating related experiences to build capability, creating an expectation and culture of continuous learning by leaders drives long-term benefits.
 Top leaders are expected to be champions, role models, accountability partners, and guides to their direct reports.
 The senior leaders who report to them are expected to cascade such behaviors and expectations downward through their organizations.

 Secondly, leadership development priorities should include multi-modal learning that supports both longer-term and in-the-moment learning for leaders.
-That means leaders should expect to participate in strategic skills building through group-based signature programs, discussions, and classes while receiving timely coaching and guidance from online resources, their direct supervisors, and other experts (e.g., HRBPs).
+That means leaders should expect to participate in strategic skills-building through group-based signature programs, discussions, and classes, while receiving timely coaching and guidance from online resources, their direct supervisors, and other experts (e.g., HRBPs).

 4. Focus on experiential learning

 As we have seen, the Millennial generation prefers learning through hands-on experience.
 With classroom learning retention rates long-estimated at only 10%, offering guided learning through experience provides enormous advantages over other learning modalities.
-The structured and formal use of special project assignments, cross-functional learning, and group coaching sessions expose people to different perspectives, experiences, and points of view.
+The structured and formal use of special project assignments, cross-functional learning, and group coaching sessions exposes people to different perspectives, experiences, and points of view.

 Similarly, career development and pathing should be used as leadership development activities.
 Integrating career development, succession planning, talent reviews, and leadership development creates an environment where learning happens on the job.
 In that vein, consider a job rotation program for HiPos, Managers, and Leaders that regularly moves them between a) direct line authority (BU or customer-facing), b) subject matter expert (SME) or research-type roles (R&D, business development, new venture), and c) staff jobs (strategy, community affairs, COE).
 Through these moves, strategy development, innovation, and customer focus skills can be developed in each HiPo and leader throughout their careers.
-At the same time, this can help address the leadership and managerial burnout that plagues those in leadership roles.
+At the same time, this can help address the leadership and managerial burnout that plagues leaders.

 5. Listen to leaders